You’d be lucky to get a table at the restaurants run by these best chefs in Hong Kong. So get booking, stat!

 VEA, 30/F, The Wellington, 198 Wellington Street, Central, Hong Kong, p.
 2711 8639

 The Michelin-starred Belon stands out with its elegant, neo-Parisian style and its commitment to ingredient-driven cuisine.
-Opened by Daniel Calvert, the restaurant was passed on to Chef Matthew Kirkley before reopening in March 2021.
-Having earned Michelin stars with two previous restaurants (L2O in Chicago and Coi in San Francisco), it’s expected that Kirkley will raise the bar at Belon (no pressure though, mate!).
-Don’t miss out on the classic homemade leavened bread with salted butter at Belon, and be sure to try Kirkley’s additions to the menu.
-These include a foie gras tartlet with sauternes wine for starter and the clémentine millefeuille for dessert.
+Opened by Daniel Calvert, the restaurant was passed on to Executive Chef Matthew Kirkley before reopening in March 2021.
+Having earned Michelin stars with two previous restaurants (L2O in Chicago and Coi in San Francisco), Kirkley has certainly raised the bar at Belon.
+Don’t miss out on the gems in Kirkley’s menu, featuring the Tarte Au Foie Gras with Plum and Macadamia Nut, and the Australian Wagyu Striploin with Chorizo and Polenta.
+Furthermore, Belon offers a Chef’s Table experience, with which you can get up close and personal with Kirkley and his team as you taste an exclusively tailored multi-course menu.

 Follow Matthew Kirkley on Instagram.